Kievan Rus': Economy

 In the early 10th century, Kievan Rus' mainly traded with other tribes in Eastern Europe and Scandinavia.
 "There was little need for complex social structures to carry out these exchanges in the forests north of the steppes.
-So long as the entrepreneurs operated in small numbers and kept to the north, they did not catch the attention of observers or writers."
+So long as the entrepreneurs operated in small numbers and kept to the north, they did not catch the attention of observers or writers".
 The Rus' also had strong trading ties to Byzantium, particularly in the early 900s, as treaties in 911 and 944 indicate.
 These treaties deal with the treatment of runaway Byzantine slaves and limitations on the amounts of certain commodities such as silk that could be bought from Byzantium.
 The Rus' used log rafts floated down the Dnieper River by Slavic tribes for the transport of goods, particularly slaves to Byzantium.

 During the Kievan era, trade and transport depended largely on networks of rivers and portages.
 By this period, trade networks had expanded to cater to more than just local demand.
-This is evidenced by a survey of glassware found in over 30 sites ranging from Suzdal, Drutsk and Belozeroo, which found that a substantial majority was manufactured in Kiev.
+This is evidenced by a survey of glassware found in over 30 sites ranging from Suzdal, Drutsk and Beloozero, which found that a substantial majority was manufactured in Kiev.
 Kiev was the main depot and transit point for trade between itself, Byzantium and the Black Sea region.
 Even though this trade network had already been existent, the volume of which had expanded rapidly in the 11th century.
-Kiev was also dominant in internal trade between the Rus towns; it held a monopoly on glassware products (glass vessels, glazed pottery and window glass) up until the early- to mid-12th century until which it lost its monopoly to the other Rus towns.
+Kiev was also dominant in internal trade between the towns of Rus'; it held a monopoly on glassware products (glass vessels, glazed pottery and window glass) up until the early- to mid-12th century until which it lost its monopoly to the other towns in Rus'.
 Inlaid enamel production techniques was borrowed from Byzantine.
 Byzantine amphorae, wine and olive oil have been found along the middle Dnieper, suggesting trade between Kiev, along trade towns to Byzantium.

-The peoples of Rus' experienced a period of great economic expansion, opening trade routes with the Vikings to the north and west and with the Byzantine Greeks to the south and west; traders also began to travel south and east, eventually making contact with Persia and the peoples of Central Asia.

 In winter, the ruler of Kiev went out on rounds, visiting Dregovichs, Krivichs, Drevlians, Severians, and other subordinated tribes.
 Some paid tribute in money, some in furs or other commodities, and some in slaves.
 This system was called poliudie.